Submitting your thesis or project for examination

 RMIT does not offer a mode of submission that is either with or by publications, nor do we specify the number of research outputs you can include in your thesis or project.
 We recommend meeting with your senior supervisor or School HDR coordinator to discuss if there are school-specific requirements you must meet.

-The form and any supporting material must be saved as one PDF file, and uploaded to Equella when you submit for examination.
+The form and any supporting material must be saved as one PDF file and uploaded when you submit for examination.

-SGR Examinations Office cannot accept any physical theses or projects.
+SGR Examinations Office cannot accept any physical theses/dissertations.